 After that, open the search feature there.
 You should set the meta_key as LIKE %…% from the dropdown.
 And in the Value field, set the value as _oembed.
 After that, click the Go button.

-You will see all the oEmbed cache stored on your database on the next screen.
-You can select them all and delete them from the entire database.
+You will see all the oEmbed cache stored in your database on the next screen.
+You can select all of them and delete them from the entire database.

 That’s it.
 This way, you can fetch the most updated content from the sources.